pib-rocks/pib-backend/README.md

 If you have not set up the user **pib** at installation, you can do so via the settings-dialog of Ubuntu and then log in as **pib**.

-## Running the script

-To run the script do the next steps:
+## Installing pibs software

+All the software pib requires can be installed by running our setup script.
+Follow these steps to run it:

 1. Open a terminal in Ubuntu